DataDog/hiring-engineers/answers.md

 dropped to the VM's command prompt.

 # Collecting Data
+> Bonus question: In your own words, what is the Agent?

 Data is at the core of all monitoring solutions.
 Datadog has a few ways to collect data.
 The primary means is via an agent.
 The Datadog agent is a piece of software that collects metrics and alerts and pushes them back to Datadog on